Language Generation: Complexity Barriers and Implications for Learning: Final Remarks

 \section{Final Remarks}

-Kleinberg and Mullainathan highlight that language generation is, in principle, possible even under worst-case presentations of positive data, without relying on statistical regularities \cite{kleinberg2024language}.
-Our results refine this picture by showing that the feasibility of such generation can hinge critically on the structure of the language family.
-In particular, the lower bounds we obtain arise from the size of finite intersections among the languages in the collection: when such intersections are large, the number of examples required for successful generation can be enormous, or even beyond any computable bound.
-This phenomenon already appears in regular and context-free languages, indicating that the challenge is not confined to highly expressive or pathological classes.
-At the same time, it suggests a possible explanation for the practical tractability of generation in natural settings: if the relevant intersections are much smaller in the kinds of language structures and distributions encountered by large language models, then generation may become feasible in practice despite the worst-case barriers.
-Thus, the key question is not only whether generation is possible, but under which structural conditions it can be achieved efficiently.
+\paragraph{Implications for learning} Kleinberg and Mullainathan show that language generation is possible in principle even under worst-case presentations of positive data, without relying on statistical assumptions~\cite{kleinberg2024language}.
+Our results refine this picture by showing that the feasibility of generation depends critically on the structure of the language family.
+In particular, large finite intersections among languages can force the number of required examples to be enormous or even non-computable.
+At the same time, this suggests why generation may be tractable in practice: if such intersections are small for the language structures encountered by models, efficient generation may still be possible.
+The key question, therefore, is not only whether generation is possible, but under which structural conditions it can be achieved efficiently.

-This perspective complements recent work showing that LLMs must, under very general assumptions, occasionally produce outputs that fall outside the target language they aim to model \cite{DBLP:conf/stoc/KalaiV24,DBLP:journals/corr/abs-2509-04664}.
-These ``hallucination'' results demonstrate that even an idealized, perfectly calibrated model cannot avoid some deviations when only finite positive data are available.
-Taken together with our findings, this suggests a broader research direction: rather than treating generation, accuracy, and sample efficiency as independent concerns, a full account of the behavior of modern language models must understand how structural properties of language and data distributions jointly constrain (and enable) successful generalization.
-Developing such a unified framework remains an important open challenge.
+\paragraph{Connections to formal language theory.} Beyond their implications for learning theory, our results also connect to classical problems in formal language theory.
+In particular, the lower bounds we obtain are governed by the size of the largest finite intersection of languages in the family (see Proposition~\ref{prop_char}).
+While this quantity has received little direct attention, its analysis relies on techniques similar to those used in studying the complexity of deciding whether the intersection of a finite collection of languages is nonempty \cite{DBLP:conf/focs/Kozen77}.
+From this perspective, language generation in the limit offers a new lens on the complexity of language intersection.